Free from Violence – First Action Plan 2018–2021; and building the capacity of diverse communities

 Key achievements in Year Two (2019-20) include:

-- Delivery of a range of initiatives through the Aboriginal Innovation Fund, evaluations of which have demonstrates improved understanding of healthy and respectful relationships in Aboriginal families and community; and increased confidence and leadership of Aboriginal people in the design and delivery of primary prevention projects in line with the principles of self-determination, lived experience and intersectionality.
+- Delivery of a range of initiatives through the Aboriginal Innovation Fund, which demonstrates improved understanding of healthy and respectful relationships in Aboriginal families and community; and increased confidence and leadership of Aboriginal people in the design and delivery of primary prevention projects in line with the principles of self-determination, lived experience and intersectionality.

 - Development of evidence-based guidance for promoting bystander action, engaging men and boys in preventing violence against women and preventing family violence against LGBTIQ communities.